 A Perfect Season

 Most of us are familiar with Matthew chapter 5 (The Beatitudes, The Sermon On the Mount) but the very last verse of that chapter says something that always puzzled me.
 It says, “Be perfect, therefore, as your heavenly Father is perfect.”
-The Greek word for perfect used there is “teleios” which means – perfect, full-grown, mature.
+The Greek word used there for perfect is “teleios” which means – perfect, full-grown, mature.
 But being perfect as God is perfect never seemed possible.
 How could He expect perfection from anyone?
 After all, we’re so obviously. . . imperfect.
 But then He reminded me of another scripture in Romans 8:37 that says, “No, in all these things we are more than conquerors through Him who loved us.”

-Do you hear what God is saying?
-Unlike the New England Patriots, who made history that year by being the first NFL team to pull off a perfect season, God has a perfect season EVERY year!
+The New England Patriots made history that year by being the first NFL team to pull off a perfect season, but God has a perfect season EVERY year!
 And because He does, so can we!
-We’ve been given the ability to MORE than conquer in every season of our lives and over time, there’s a maturity that comes in our walk with the Lord, very much like it did for the Patriots.
-That football season they practiced and practiced, and played and believed until they had won every game – one game at a time.
-In a similar way, the Lord is teaching and testing and perfecting us to win every battle we’re ever faced with.
-Every season holds challenges we must face for the perfecting of our faith.
-And every season we are given the ability to MORE than conquer, more than overcome, by the power of the Holy Spirit.
+We’ve been given the ability to “MORE than conquer” in every season of our lives, and over time there’s a maturity that comes in our walk with Him.
+The Patriots practiced and practiced, played and believed until they had gained victory over the entire season – one game at a time.
+In a similar way, God is teaching and testing and perfecting us to win every battle we’re ever faced with.
+Every season of life holds challenges that we must face for the perfecting of our faith.
+And every season we are given the ability to MORE than conquer, more than overcome, by God’s power within us.
 So be encouraged in this New Year.
-It’s a new season to dare to “be perfect, therefore, as your heavenly Father is perfect!”
+It’s a new season.
+Dare to “be perfect, therefore, as your heavenly Father is perfect!”
+Trust in Him to make you a champion.

-One Response to “A Perfect Season”
+One thought on “A Perfect Season

-1. Rick Klaiber says:
+1. Rick Klaiber

 Howdy.
 Nice message.
 May I correct you on a couple things.
 New England did win every regular season game, but not the Superbowl.
 So it was a perfect regular season but not totally.
 The 72 Dolphins were the first team to have a perfect season throughout.
 They won the superbowl also.
 So New England was second.
 But your message is still there.
 Thanks for it.